 Japan is made up of hundreds of islands that extend for nearly 2,000 miles.
 How many days should you spend exploring, and where should you focus your time?
 From an action-packed four days in Japan to a leisurely three week itinerary, here are some suggestions for making the most of your time in the Land of the Rising Sun.

 Step back in time and immerse yourself in nature on this five-day hiking trip along the historic Nakasendo Trail.
-Feudal lords and samurai once walked this mountain path connecting Kyoto and Tokyo, stopping at some of the historic 69 post stations to rest for the night.
-You'll follow in their footsteps as you trek through picturesque valleys, stay in idyllic villages, and relax in the thermal waters of hot springs along the way.
+Feudal lords and samurai once walked this mountain path connecting Kyoto and Tokyo, stopping to rest in historic jukus, or Edo-era post towns, each night.
+You'll follow in their footsteps as you trek through picturesque valleys, explore idyllic villages, sleep in traditional inns, and relax in the thermal waters of hot springs along the hike.

 Get off the beaten path and onto the Kumano Kodo, a network of ancient pilgrimage trails in the remote Kii Peninsula.
 Trek to grand shrines, thermal hot springs, and the sacred Mount Koya, one of the most important sites in Buddhism.
 This self-guided trip is great for those looking to challenge themselves with full-day hikes through hilly terrain.
 You'll be rewarded, however, with unforgettable experiences as you follow in the footsteps of emperors.